Hair Trace Elements Environmental and Archeological Studies

 David L. Watts, Ph D • December 12, 2021

-Hair tissue mineral analysis (HTMA) has been used to determine the impact of minerals found in the environment as well as studying archeological or historical specimens.
-Environmental examples include the use of HTMA by the U.S. Environmental Protection Agency (EPA), pollution and correlation of soil mineral content in local populations, pre and postnatal effects of mercury exposure, the effects of dietary changes in healthy populations and industrial pollution from accidental and intentional dumping.
-Archeological studies include analysis of the hair mineral content of Napoleon, Andrew Jackson, the Neolithic iceman, Egyptian mummies and bog mummies of Northern Europe.
-Over the years Trace Elements has worked with individuals, groups and organization conducting various research projects including the environmental and archeological fields.
+Environmental examples demonstrating the utility of HTMA include its use by the U.S. Environmental Protection Agency (EPA), studies correlating pollution and soil mineral content in local populations, research into the pre and postnatal effects of mercury exposure, the effects of dietary changes, and the impact of industrial pollution from accidental and intentional dumping.
+Archeological studies that have benefited from hair mineral analysis include the investigation of the hair mineral content of Napoleon, Andrew Jackson, the Neolithic Iceman, Egyptian mummies, and bog mummies of Northern Europe.
+Over the years, Trace Elements (TEI) has worked with individuals, groups, and organizations conducting various research projects in both the environmental and archeological fields, with a focus on comprehensive hair mineral testing.

 Environmental Studies

-Professor of Environmental Engineering at Montana Tech in Butte, Montana about performing an analysis on a canine.
-However, this was no ordinary canine, but a dog that had been living and surviving in one of the most environmentally toxic wastelands in the U.S., in Butte, Montana.
+One unique environmental study was inspired by a canine.
+Trace Elements was contacted by Dr. Holly Peterson, Professor of Environmental Engineering at Montana Tech in Butte, Montana, about performing a hair mineral analysis on a dog.
+This was no ordinary canine, but a dog that had been living and surviving in one of the most environmentally toxic wastelands in the U.S., in Butte, Montana.
+Butte, once a thriving mining town, became the largest Superfund site in America after its mine was shuttered, leaving behind extensive tailings and a toxic pit lake.

 As can be seen from the HTMA test results of Auditor below, extensive heavy metals and toxic elements were found.
 In addition, we can also see the comparison of a typical household pet that has not been exposed to such a toxic environment.